 If the card has no signature, merchants are to request the customer sign the card.
 A merchant also will need to see a confirming form of identification.

 Signing Your Visa Credit Cards

 At Visa, merchants must verify that the signature on the back of any card matches the customer’s signature on the transaction receipt and any identification.
 They want to know you are who you say you are and recreating the same signature on demand when you sign for a credit card transaction is one way to do it.

 Visa considers an unsigned credit card to be invalid.
 The words “Not Valid Without Signature” appear above, below or beside the signature panel on all Visa cards.
 Turn over the card and you’ll see it.
 And like Mastercard, Visa urges merchants not to accept unsigned credit cards.

 Where permissible by state law, the Visa merchant may also write the customer’s ID serial number and expiration date on the sales receipt.
-(Beginning in California in 1971, the recording of personal information during credit card transactions has become illegal, with the passage of the Song-Beverly Credit Card Act.)
+Beginning in California in 1971, the recording of personal information during credit card transactions has become illegal, with the passage of the Song-Beverly Credit Card Act.

 Visa also instructs merchants to ask the customer to sign the card, within full view of the merchant.
 They then check that the customer’s newly written signature on the credit card matches the signature on the customer’s ID.
 If a customer refuses to sign a Visa card, the card is considered invalid and cannot be processed.
-Merchants will then be forced to ask the customer for another form of payment.
+Merchants will then have to ask the customer for another form of payment.